Gochujang has been making inroads into the relatively new American market for Asian hot sauces and chili pastes. Sriracha and sambal

 Historians believe that before the arrival of hot peppers in Korea, Koreans got their spicy heat from other

 Early versions of this chili paste were made by placing the ingredients in clay pots called

 Gochujang flavor p

 Most of its distinctive flavor comes from two ingredients: its hot peppers and fermented soybean paste.
-The soybean paste functions like miso in that it gives the gochujang a strong umami character that combines well with the sourness of fermentation.
+The fermented soybeans function like miso paste, in that it gives the gochujang a strong umami taste that combines well with the sourness of fermentation.

 Other gochujang ingredients include glutinous rice, which is a part of what provides the paste with its thick texture.
 It also contains sugar from the glutinous rice, which accounts for its mild sweetness.

-You will find that most types of gochujang range from mild to moderately hot with some blends being classified as very hot and others extremely hot.
+You will find that most types of gochujang range from mild to moderately hot, with a few blends being classified as very hot and even fewer as extremely hot.
 Its packaging will often have an indication of its spice level.
 The numeral 3 signals a moderate heat, while 4 means that it is very hot.